 Should I replace or upgrade my electrical switchboard?

-Because it’s often hidden away from view, many of us don’t realise the safety risk in continuing to use outdated, potentially dangerous electrical systems at home.
+Because the electrical switchboard is often hidden away from view, many of us don’t realise the safety risk in continuing to use outdated, potentially dangerous electrical systems at home.
 If any of the following apply to you, we strongly suggest you contact us today on 0422 877 257 arrange a free no obligation electrical safety inspection of your home:

-Does your home have still have a fusebox rather than a switchboard?
+Does your home have still have a fusebox rather than a modern electrical switchboard?

 Are you renovating a home that’s more than 10 years old?

 Are you adding additional load; for example, extra power points or lights?